 Iclaprim is a targeted Gram-positive1 antibiotic with activity against methicillin-resistant Staphylococcus aureus (MRSA).
 Iclaprim works in a different way than most other antibiotics and rapidly kills bacteria in vitro.

-- Phase 3 trials in acute bacterial skin and skin structure infections (ABSSSI) completed; NDA submission planned for Q2 2018
+- Phase 3 trials in acute bacterial skin and skin structure infections (ABSSSI) completed; rolling NDA submission initiated; expected to be completed in Q2 2018

 - A dihydrofolate reductase Inhibitor with a low propensity for resistance development and rapidly bactericidal in vitro

 - Targeted spectrum of activity against Gram-positive bacteria, including MRSA

 - Continued acceptable safety profile: studied in over 1,400 patients and healthy volunteers and, unlike current standard of care antibiotics, no evidence of kidney toxicity in clinical trials to date

 - Administered intravenously at a fixed dose with no dosage adjustment required in renally impaired or obese patients

 - Concentrates in the skin and lung following intravenous administration

 - Commercial potential in at least three hospitalized patient segments with serious MRSA infections and unmet medical needs – ABSSSI, hospital-acquired bacterial pneumonia (HABP), including ventilator-associated bacterial pneumonia (VABP), and Staphylococcus aureus lung infections in patients with cystic fibrosis